DwyaneWan/ForReal/README.md

 # ForReal

-ForReal is a cloud-enabled and machine learning-supported real estate prediction system.
+ForReal is a cloud-enabled and machine-learning-supported real estate prediction system.
 This project is now hosted on https://fierce-headland-66771.herokuapp.com/

 ### File
 1. web_server.js